klueska/lithe/doc/c_sched.rst

   .. c:function:: void lithe_sched_funcs_t.context_exit(lithe_sched_t *__this, lithe_context_t *context)

-    Callback notifying a scheduler that a context has run past the end of it's start function and completed it's work.
+    Callback notifying a scheduler that a context has run past the end of its start function and completed its work.
 At this point it should either be reinitialized via a call to lithe_context_reinit() (and friends) or cleaned up via lithe_context_cleanup().